KreslavskiKD/python-web-2022/FastAPI_base_app/README.rst

 Tests
 -------------------------------------------------------------------------------
-Tests are located in `app/tests`.
-There are 2 types of tests^ unit tests and integration tests.
+Tests are located in :code:`app/tests`.
+There are 2 types of tests: unit tests and integration tests.

-To run tests run following command in root folder in your shell (Unix): `./run_tests.sh`
+To run tests run following command in root folder in your shell (Unix): :code:`./run_tests.sh`

 ==========================
 FastAPI base project